caroegmn/caroegmn/README.md

 - 👋 Hi, I’m @caroegmn
-- 👀 I’m interested in bioinformatics and economics
+- 👀 I’m interested in bioinformatics and biology
 - 🌱 I’m currently learning bioinformatics
 - 💞️ I’m looking to tips to learn or train my skills in programming